UW Genome Sciences

 Biosafety training is mandatory for all staff who come in contact with any form of recombinant DNA (including transgenic animals and plants), pathogenic microorganisms, human / non-human primate tissues (including cell lines), or other biohazardous agents.

-General Asbestos Awareness Training
+Asbestos Awareness

 Reporting Suspected Child Abuse or Neglect

-UW Medicine (UWM) IT Security training
+UW Medicine Information Security training

-Violence Prevention Training
+Violence Prevention and Response Training

 Follow this link for a complete list of required trainings for research laboratories.